mkpoli/ainconv/README.md

 Sentence conversion is planned to be supported in the future.
 For now, only well-formed single word is accepted.
 The converted string are always in lower case.

 ### Important Note

 Conversion between Latin, Cyrillic and Hangul script are lossless, however, conversion between Katakana and other scripts are lossy.
 This means that converting from Katakana to other scripts and then back to Katakana may not give the original string and the result may be ambiguous or even incorrect.

 This is because the Katakana script used broadly for the Ainu language is intrinsically ambiguous.
-For example, it does not distinguish between *tow* and *tu* (both *トゥ*), *iw* and *i.u* (both *イウ*), *ay* and *ai* (both *アイ*), etc. Some alternative Katakana scripts are proposed to solve this problem, but none of them are widely adopted.
+For example, it does not distinguish between *tow* and *tu* (both *トゥ*), *iw* and *i.u* (both *イウ*), *ay* and *a.i* (both *アイ*), etc. Some alternative Katakana scripts are proposed to solve this problem, but none of them are widely adopted.
 We are planning to support some of these alternative scripts in the future.

 ## Installation

 Install the package using npm (or bun, yarn, pnpm, etc.)
 ```bash
 npm install ainconv
 ```

 ## Usage

 ### Word Conversion

 ```javascript
 import { convert } from 'ainconv';